Brian Randle: Professional career

 On July 25, 2015, he left Maccabi and signed with Lokomotiv Kuban Krasnodar, but he was released from the team after failing physical tests.
 On September 1, 2015, he re-signed with Maccabi Tel Aviv for the 2015–16 season.

 On January 21, 2017, Randle returned to his former club Hapoel Jerusalem.
 In March 2017, he got injured and missed the remainder of the season.

 On August 21, 2017, Randle signed with the Italian team Enel Brindisi for the 2017–18 season.
 In November 2017, he retired from professional basketball.

 Coaching career

 On September 21, 2018, Randle was announced to be a part of the Minnesota Timberwolves' coaching staff as an assistant video coordinator, effectively confirming his retirement as a player.
 Randle was later promoted to a player development coaching role with the Timberwolves on June 27, 2019.

 On September 8, 2020, Randle was named a part of the Phoenix Suns' coaching staff as a proper assistant coach.
 In his first season with the Suns, he not only helped the team reach the NBA playoffs for the first time since 2010, but also the NBA Finals for the first time since 1993.

+On July 10, 2024, Randle became an assistant coach for the Washington Wizards.

+After a season with the Wizards, Randle would return to the Phoenix Suns once again, this time being an assistant coach under new head coach Jordan Ott, their fourth head coach in four seasons.